moov-io/signedxml/README.md

 ### Examples

 #### Validating signed XML
-If your signed xml contains the signature and certificate, then you can just pass in the xml and call `Validate()`.
+If your signed xml contains the signature and certificate, then you can just pass in the xml and call `ValidateReferences()`.
 ```go
 validator, err := signedxml.NewValidator(`<YourXMLString></YourXMLString>`)
 xml, err = validator.ValidateReferences()